oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Suggested milestones**:

 1. Finalize full technical plan (including UI mocks) explaining how the fallbacks-to-hints recharacterization will be carried out.
 Datastore and backend logic changes implemented; all necessary migrations implemented.
 2. UI changes implemented; frontend completed and launched.
+Get feedback from learners and creators.
 3. Further project of your choice based on learner/creator feedback.

 **Notes**:
 - Proposals should give a very concrete description of how hints will work (e.g., what is the trigger for when they’re displayed), and what the frontend UI/UX for the learner will look like.
 (We suggest taking a look at how your favourite puzzle games handle this sort of thing; you might find some inspiration there!)
 - Strong proposals will discuss multiple possible approaches, make reasoned arguments for and against them, use these to come up with an informed decision, and describe an appropriate UX that achieves the desired effects.
+- Proposals should give some ideas for possible projects in milestone 3.

 ## Translation console